Arendse scores three tries as South Africa crush Australia

 He labelled the South Africa side "half baked" before the match because they sent many of their stars to New Zealand ahead of the game to acclimatise for a July 15 clash with the All Blacks.

-But it was opposite number Jacques Nienaber who had the last laugh having predicted during the week that his weakened side would be good enough to start the season with a victory.
+But opposite number Jacques Nienaber had the last laugh having predicted during the week that his weakened side would be good enough to start the season with a victory.

-However, neither Nienaber, those in the 50,089 crowd, nor thousands watching on TV would have imagined victory could be achieved by such a wide margin.
+However, neither Nienaber, the 50,089 crowd, nor thousands watching on TV would have imagined victory could be achieved by such a wide margin.

 Australia were first to score on a chilly winter evening as a passing movement set up Koroibete to brush off Andre Esterhuizen and score in the corner.
 Reece Hodge failed to convert.